rodneyshupe/Cookbook/Recipes/Baking/Breads/PitaBread.rst

 4. Clean the mixing bowl and put dough back in it.
 Cover bowl tightly with plastic wrap, then cover with a towel.
 Put bowl in a warm (not hot) place.
    Leave until dough has doubled in size, about 1 hour.
-5. Heat oven to 475 degrees.
+5. Heat oven to 475F.
 On bottom shelf of oven, place a heavy-duty baking sheet, large cast-iron pan or ceramic baking tile.
 Punch down dough and divide into 8 pieces of equal size.
 Form each piece into a little ball.
 Place dough balls on work surface, cover with a damp towel and leave for 10 minutes.
-6. Remove 1 ball (keeping others covered) and press into a flat diskc with rolling pin.
+6. Remove 1 ball (keeping others covered) and press into a flat disk with rolling pin.
 Roll to a 6-inch circle, then to an 8-inch diameter, about 1/8 inch thick, dusting with flour if necessary.
 (The dough will shrink a bit while baking.)